The Two RV Gypsies: Full-Time RVers

 Space Needle in Seattle

 There are certain spots that will take your photo, and you can then get them digitally for free.
 That was wonderful.
 It would have been nicer if other people would have moved out of the picture though.
-That guy was really pushing on Ilse, and he knew what he was doing.
+The guy in the photo below was really pushing on Ilse, and he knew what he was doing.
 Shame on him!
+The two RV Gypsies hope someone who knows him sees this page and tells him that he was being a jerk.

 the two RV Gypsies at the top of the Space Needle